Contents

 - Poor performance in scientific coding: Coding models are currently weak in most scientific and numerical programming tasks (see SciCode benchmark results)

-- Poor performance on new, obscure or unstable APIs: Models will hallucinate frequently when generating code for APIs that are obscure, due to lack of sufficient examples in their training data.
+- Poor performance on new, obscure or unstable APIs: Models make mistakes and can hallucinate when generating code for APIs that are obscure, due to lack of sufficient examples in their training data.
 Due to knowledge cut-off dates, models will be unaware of recent changes to APIs newer than 6-12 months ago.
 Unstable APIs with multiple incompatible versions may result in broken code generation.
 Consider augmenting your coder’s knowledge with access to the API documentation, e.g. using the Context7 MCP tool.

 - Context Length Limit: Models can only ingest a finite amount of code at inference time, limiting its total field of view in large codebases.
 Use of indexing (vector search) can help, but is not guaranteed to ensure the coding agent is aware of all relevant code to a prompt.
 Models can only generate a finite and usually relatively small amount of output code in each turn, limiting its ability to rewrite large sections of code.
 Use of ‘diff’ for edits can enable working with large files, but comes with issues of impect diff matching causing errors.